Set Up the Analysis Project¶

 housing_characteristics) you are working with.
 For example, the

 project_singlefamilydetached project folder will by default use the set of weather files with national geographic coverage.
-In the illustration above, the argument value path points to a zipped file stored in the epwweatherfiles bucket on Amazon S3.
-You should have read-only access to objects in this bucket.
+In the illustration above, the argument value path points to a zipped file stored on datanrelgov.

 You can control what set of weather files are unpacked and accessible on the remote server by changing the argument value for this initialization script.
-If you wish to change this argument value to point to a different file in the S3 bucket, replace the path’s basename with the path of the new file.
-If the desired file does not exist in the S3 bucket, you will need to zip up a set of weather files and upload it to some location of your choice (e.g., your own S3 bucket).
+If you wish to change this argument value to point to a different file on data.nrel.gov, replace the path’s basename with the path of the new file.
+If the desired file does not exist at this url, you will need to zip up a set of weather files and upload it to some location of your choice (e.g., your own S3 bucket).
 Be sure to change the entire argument value path to point to this chosen file location.

 To zip and upload new weather files:

-- First ensure that the weather files you will be using do not already exist in the S3 bucket.
+- First ensure that the weather files you will be using do not already exist at data.nrel.gov.
 If they do, just point to the appropriate zip that already contains your desired weather files.